Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [ExtCore](https://github.com/ExtCore) - A Free, open source and cross-platform framework for creating modular and extendable web applications based on ASP.NET Core 1.0.

 ## Application Templates
+* [ASP.NET MVC Boilerplate](https://github.com/RehanSaeed/ASP.NET-MVC-Boilerplate) - A professional ASP.NET MVC template for building secure, fast, robust and adaptable web applications or sites.
+It provides the minimum amount of code required on top of the default MVC template provided by Microsoft.

 ## Authentication and Authorization